pschou/dns/README.md

-# dns
+# dnsq

-Simple commandline dns lookup utility intended for ease of bash scripting in an RPM specfile.
+Simple Domain Name System Query commandline tool intended for ease of bash scripting in an RPM specfile.

 ## Usage
 ```